 Real estate agent websites — the primary online presence for a real estate agent — use straightforward navigation, attractive images, and clear calls to action to ensure visitor engagement.
 We’ve compiled a list of 32 examples of the best real estate agent websites that use these elements to bring in buyer and seller leads, maximizing agent sales.

-Here are the 32 best real estate agent websites and tips about what makes each site work.
+Here are the 32 best real estate agent websites and tips about what makes each business website work.

 Cotton & Company uses a clean layout that mixes attractive images and dynamic features — like virtual tours, preferred vendors from their farm area, and buyer/seller resources — placed prominently above the fold.
 Also, website visitors can easily start their property search in the header.
 The placement of these tools gives visitors the ability to view expert content and listing information quickly.